Being itchy is no fun for anyone, and that includes your dog. Itchiness is a common problem for dogs and a true frustration for pet owners.

 While fish oils are one of my favorite supplements, they are not a magic wand that makes all your dog’s problems, itching or otherwise, go away.
 In many cases, though, they can be a helpful and beneficial addition to your dog’s itchy skin treatment, part of your dog’s itchy skin prevention, and a boost to general health and comfort.

 Why is Fish Oil Good for Dogs?

 Guess what?
 Fish oil benefits don’t end with just reducing inflammation.
 That’s right, they offer potential benefits to other parts of the body and help with different diseases.
-Studies and clinical experiences are also suggesting a role for the use of fish oils in the management of a host of conditions in dogs.
+Studies and clinical experiences also suggest a role for the use of fish oils in managing a host of conditions in dogs.

 Here are just some of the known benefits of giving your dog fish oil:

 - Slows the progression of chronic kidney disease